algolia/magento/_src/m1-customize-autocomplete.md

 permalink: /customize-autocomplete/
 ---

-Customize your autocomplete drop-down menu which appears underneath search bar on your Magento site.
+Customize the autocomplete drop-down menu which appears underneath the search bar on your Magento site.

 There are 3 folders involved in the drop-down menu customization: